tongueroo/baker/README.markdown

 III. run chef recipes

 Create a cookbooks project.
-Here's an example of a cookbooks project structure:
+Here's an example of a cookbooks project that can be used to install rails: https://github.com/tongueroo/cookbooks-rails

+The cookbooks project structure looks like the following:

 <pre>
 ├── config